There are three ways this story could begin. But as of today, when I’m writing this, there is only one ending.

 “I don’t think it’s possible,” I said.

-“I’d try anyway,” he said.
+“I’d try anyway,” he shrugged.
 “Just so I could say I did.”

 I’d heard about stuff like this happening with professors, but could hardly believe it was happening to me.
-I replayed each minute progression — his casual compliment of my new sweater; the day I held on a little longer than necessary after a handshake; one lecture where he barely took his eyes off me — in my head every night before I went to sleep.
-At the end of the term, I went to his office to give him a Christmas present, a bromeliad in a delicate glass vase that I’d chosen painstakingly from the flower store in town.
-He gestured for me to sit down, and he peered at the plant for a minute or two, then poked around on a bookshelf to make room for it.
+I replayed each minute progression — his casual compliment of my new sweater; the day I held on a little longer than necessary after a handshake; one lecture where, it seemed, he barely took his eyes off me — in my head every night before I went to sleep.
+At the end of the term, I went to his office to give him a Christmas present, a bromeliad in a delicate glass vase that I’d bought from the flower store in town.
+Gelber gestured for me to sit down, and he peered at the plant for a minute or two, then poked around on a bookshelf to make room for it.

 “Funny that you chose this one,” he said.
 “I call them the Nero plant.
 They’re a matricidal species, you know.”
 It wasn’t a question, and I didn’t attempt to respond.
 “Yes, when the mother plant blooms, it produces little plantlets that feed off of it until they are old enough to survive on their own.
 Then,” he made a slicing motion at his throat, and chuckled.
 There was a knock on the door and the department secretary poked her head inside.